 May 18, 2018

 "and don't tell me about Tough Guys.
 Because as soon as these Tough Guys get caught and are facing hard time they sing better than Pavarotti" (Boss of Bosses, conversation between Paul Castellano and Aniello Dellacroce)

-First, lets explain some terms.
+First, let's explain some terms.
 Paul Castellano was a boss, or Godfather, or leader of the famed Gambino crime family of New York.
-He was the official successor to the previous Godfather Carlo Gambino who was known by the FBI (Federal Bureau of investigation) as "the smartest of them all", and a "real gentleman".
+He was the official successor to the previous Godfather Carlo Gambino who was known by the FBI (Federal Bureau of Investigation) as "the smartest of them all", and a "real gentleman".

-hard time - refers to long sentences in harsh prisons.
+Hard Time - Refers to long sentences in harsh prisons.

-Pavarotti - refers to Luciano Pavarotti, famous Italian operatic tenor.
+Pavarotti - Refers to Luciano Pavarotti, famous Italian operatic tenor.

 Paul Castellano grew up tough on the streets of Brooklyn, NY.
 The son of poor Italian immigrants he wanted a better life for himself.
 He turned to crime and did some brutal things to prove himself.
-However early on he already became known as "The thinker", a guy who not only used his brawn but also his brain.
+However early on he already became known as "the Thinker", a guy who not only used his brawn but also his brain.

 He was noticed.

-When Boss Carlo Gambino was about to die he surprised everyone by choosing Big Paulie the Thinker over other more veteran Mob tough guys.
+When Boss Carlo Gambino was about to die he surprised everyone by choosing Big Paulie the Thinker over other more veteran Mob Tough Guys.
 This caused some friction in the Gambino crime family.
-Neil, (Aniello) Dellacroce was passed over and became underboss.
+Neil (Aniello) Dellacroce was passed over and became underboss.

 The underboss became upset.
 He said there have been talks on the street.
 Some of the young thugs no longer felt that the Boss was suitable to lead.
-He was becoming too White Collar, he was becoming too soft.
-Heck, said Dellacroce, these are gangsters, though guys, this is how they work, you gotta understand that, they are confused by all this white collar (proper business) stuff.
+He was becoming too "White Collar", he was becoming too soft.
+Heck, said Dellacroce, these are gangsters, Tough Guys, this is how they work, you gotta understand that, they are confused by all this White Collar (proper business) stuff.